paridhiag36/dse3101-sg-transport-equity/README.md

 # dse3101-sg-transport-equity
 This repository is a cleaned and reorganized version of our original project repository.
 The original had too many commits and a disorganized file structure, making it difficult to maintain.
 This version provides a fresh start with a clear file hierarchy and updated documentation.

+⚠️ Before running any data prep files (R or Rmd), please ensure your current working directory is correctly set.
+Edit the file paths for input datasets as needed.

 📁 Repository Structure
 1. datasets/
 Contains both raw and processed datasets used throughout the project.